tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 This table contains team members work and personal information.
 Sensitive columns are masked and only visible by team members with the analyst_people role assigned in Snowflake.
 The table includes information regarding current team members, new hires who have records created in Workday before their start date and team members who were terminated in 2021 onwards.
 Team members who were terminated before 2021 are not captured in this model at this time.
 The grain of this table is one row per employee_id per valid_to/valid_from combination.

 {% enddocs %}

+{% docs dim_billing_account_user %}

+This model contains Zuora users.
+It can be used to identify integration service accounts which can provide information about how an order or subscription was created.

+{% enddocs %}